A synopsis of the Spanish capital gains tax retention on property sales by non-residents, often referred to as the 3%

-This retention does not cover the vendor’s ‘plusvalia’ tax liability, which is paid to the town hall and is a separate matter.
+The 3% retention does not cover the vendor’s ‘plusvalia’ tax liability, which is paid to the town hall at the time of sale.

 After the sale, the buyer has one month from the date of sale to pay the 3% retention to the local tax office using the form (modelo) 211.
 A copy of the submitted form should then be given to the vendor or his lawyer, so a refund can be claimed.

 If the vendor believes he is owed a refund (that the tax liability is less than the 3% retention), he has 3 months to present form 212 requesting a refund.
 This step is done at the local tax office (delegación de hacienda).

 If a refund is due, how long does it take?
 It depends upon the tax office; some are quicker than others.
 In theory it shouldn’t take more than a few months, though some people report it taking up to 16 months.
-Around a year seems to be quite common according to comments in our Spanish property forum.
+Around a year seems to be quite common according to comments in our Spanish property forum discussion on the 3% retention tax, though some people report it takes more than two years to get a refund.

 Be warned that if there are any minor errors in the documentation the tax authorities will jump on them as a reason to delay any refund.
 So make sure all the information in your 212 reclaim form is correct.